Northern Lights Bike Ride

 We don't just survive the winter; we thrive!
 From ice golf, ice sculptures, ice mazes, and Ice Castles, a Minnesota winter is a sight to see.
 We're even dining in and on ice at our popular ice bars and igloo dining spots.
 The Brainerd Jaycees Ice Fishing Extravaganza is the world's largest charitable ice fishing tournament and is held annually on Gull Lake in Brainerd with more than 10,000 anglers taking to the ice.

-Ice houses dot the frozen lakes across the state including Lake of the Woods and Lake Mille Lacs.
+Ice houses dot frozen lakes across the state, including Lake of the Woods and Lake Mille Lacs.
 Find ones equipped with bunk beds, televisions, kitchenettes, and more.
 On Lake of the Woods, don’t miss the iconic Igloo Bar, a full-fledged sports bar with satellite TV, propane heat, running hot water, hoodie-clad bartenders, drinks, soup, sandwiches, and pizza.

 A couple ice skaters at Boyd Lodge in Crosslake